MENU

 Listed structures in Tower Hamlets parks and open spaces:

-The London Inventory of Historic Green Spaces - Tower Hamlets:
+The London Inventory of Historic Green Spaces - Tower Hamlets

 This inventory was published in 2003 by the London Parks and Gardens Trust and supported by English Heritage.
 It lists 52 publicly accessible open spaces of historic interest in the borough.

-Our parks
+Our historic parks

 Park and open space | Brief history note |